hashicorp/terraform-website/content/source/docs/enterprise/install/cluster-custom.html.md

 * Between all primaries on 4001/tcp — *Cluster Internal ETCD*
 * Between all primaries on 7001/tcp — *Cluster Internal ETCD*

-### Instance Configuration

 #### Instance Internal Firewall Rules

-If the instance has an internal firewall, be sure that the above ports are added to it for access.
-TFE also manipulates the firewall after installation, so the recommended practice is to setup the above rules, then disable the firewall while the installer runs, finally reenabling the firewall after the installer finishes.

-In addition to the above ports, if a firewall is used on the instance, the following rules must be installed:
+If your application instances have internal firewalls, they need rules to allow access on the ports above plus the following additional rules:

-* Allow out on weave to 10.32.0.0/12
+* Allow out on `weave` to 10.32.0.0/12
-* Allow in on weave from 10.32.0.0/12
+* Allow in on `weave` from 10.32.0.0/12

-_(weave is the service that is used for Cluster Internal Overlay Networking)_

-The _weave_ interface is created by the TFE installer itself and thusly it is necessary to disable any instance firewall while the installer runs, after which you can setup the weave interface rules, and then re-enable the firewall.

-~> *NOTE:* The above _10.32.0.0/12_ should be replaced if you use the below `--internal-cidr` option with the same value.
-So if you pass `--internal-cidr=10.200.0.0/20` then the firewall rule should allow in and out on weave from 10.200.0.0/20.
+-> **Note:** If you choose to use the installer's `--internal-cidr` option, make sure these firewall rules match your chosen address block.
+For example, if you pass `--internal-cidr=10.200.0.0/20` then the firewall rule should allow in and out on weave from `10.200.0.0/20`.

-#### Disk Layout

-The TFE installer puts all the cluster data into /var and it must have at least 100GB of storage available.
-It’s recommended that / be at least 20GB.

-### TFE Configuration

-#### Release Sequence

-If you are using the release sequence variable to pin an install to a particular version of TFE, be aware that the release sequence numbers between the Clustering and Non-Clustering versions are different.
-Consult with HashiCorp or an existing installation to find out the Clustering release sequence numbers to use.
+We recommend setting up firewall rules in the following order:

+1. Configure the first set of rules before installing.
+1. Disable the firewall and run the Terraform Enterprise installer.
+1. Configure the rules for the `weave` interface.
+1. Re-enable the firewall.

+This is because Terraform Enterprise creates the `weave` interface (used for Cluster Internal Overlay Networking) during installation, and also manipulates the firewall after installation.

 ## Installer